Market Penetration Definition

 Now, assume the target market size is 3 million people.

 Of these, 500 thousand people have purchased the smartphone in question.

 So, the market penetration rate on infusing the above two values would be:

 Market Penetration Rate = ( (500,000/3,000,000)*100 )% = 16.67%

-Calculating this percentage enables a company to evaluate their potential within an industry and how interested the customers are in the product.
-It also gives an indication of the possible market share and the revenue.
+Calculating this percentage enables a company to evaluate its potential within an industry and how interested the customers are in the product.
+It also gives an indication of the possible market share and revenue.